-If you struggle to connect the dots on your customer journeys, you are researching the correct solution.
+If you struggle to understand which marketing efforts contribute to your organisation’s success, you’re researching the correct solution.

-Multi-channel attribution models allow you to better understand the users’ paths to conversion and identify key channels and marketing assets that assist them.
+Marketing attribution models allow you to understand the users’ paths to conversion better and identify key channels and marketing assets that assist them.

 That said, each attribution model has inherent limitations, which make the selection process even harder.